edalorzo/fundamental-programming/README.rst

     }
  }

-In the code above we're using Bean Validation to check that the user's DTO contains valid information.
-Any errors found in the DTOs is provided to the controller method in the ``BindingResult errors`` variable, from where the developer can extract all the details of what went wrong during the validation phase.
+In the code above we're using `Bean Validation`_ to check that the user's DTO contains valid information.
+Any errors found in the DTO are provided through the ``BindingResult errors`` variable, from where the developer can extract all the details of what went wrong during the validation phase.
 It is very clear from the code above that if any validation errors are found, we'll never reach the service layer.
 This is where barrier is located.

 In order to make it easier for the developers to deal with this pattern, in the code above I simply wrap the ``BindingResult`` into a custom ``ValidationException`` which knows how to extract the validation error details.